HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 Two dashboards are preloaded in Grafana in order to display information about the performance of SD pods in the cluster and Service Activator's metrics.

+Before deploying Prometheus a namespace with the name "monitoring" must be created.
+In order to generate it, run

+    kubectl create namespace monitoring

+and this repo must be added using the following command:

+    helm repo add bitnami https://charts.bitnami.com/bitnami

 You can find more information about how to run the example and how to connect to Grafana and Prometheus [here](../../examples/prometheus/)